danfuzz/samizdat/doc/language-guide/04-operators.md

-This is a variant of the function calling syntax, and is equivalent to `@.identifier(targetExpr, arg, arg, ...)` (that is, treating a literal selector as a function to apply).
+This is a variant of the function calling syntax, and is equivalent to `@.identifier(targetExpr, arg, arg, ...)` (that is, treating a literal symbol as a function to apply).

 This is the preferred syntax to use for calling a method on a target.